multi-coop/datami-documentation-content/texts/tutorial/tutorial-contribution-what-en.md

 If freedom of speech stays a core principle in a democracy, it takes at least two to have a chat isn't it ?
 And it takes at least two to build a shared knowledge.

 Contributing is a team-playing game, you can't contribute alone...
-Duh, that would makes no sense.
+Duh, that would make no sense.

 We believe that letting a **"peer review"** - even in the slighest and apparently meaningless documents anyone produces - leads to better documents.